thaerkh/vim-workspace/README.md

 ```
 let g:workspace_sensible_settings = 1
 ```
+## Omni Completion
+Intelligent code autocompletion has been bundled with Vim since version 7.2 (SyntaxComplete plugin), but its features are not enabled by default.
+This workspace plugin simply surfaces this functionality, with extra features.

+Vim's default omni completion shortcut `<C-x><C-o>` will work as expected, and this plugin will automatically remove that pesky function preview window after a selection has been made.

 ## Persistent Workspace
 #### Vim Session
 Toggling the `ToggleWorkspace` command on will persistently track your session found in a current working directory, and all workspace features will be enabled.
 Conversely, toggling the command off will remove the session and disable the workspace features.